 Archer Archetype: Borcha, Rolf, Melva, the Secret Man, and Dranton.
 The player can play one, too.

-Back Stab: During the Dungeon Crawl sequences, if the player attacks an enemy while being unseen, he inflicts a lot more damages.
+Back Stab: During the Dungeon Crawler sequences, if the player attacks an enemy while being unseen, he inflicts a lot more damages.

 Badass Bookworm: Marnid, who has the background of a merchant, gives the party two high level non-combat skills (engineering, trade).
 After gaining a few levels and with proper equipment, he can become a rather useful fighter.